aws-quickstart/cdk-eks-blueprints/docs/addons/gmaestro.md

 #### `clientIdSecretName: string`

-Create a secret (as a plaintext) in AWS copy its value from the Deployment section `MAESTRO_CLIENT_ID`
+The secret name from the Prerequisite section 3.i.

 #### `clientName: string`